huzaifahtariqahmed/linear-sum-classifier-for-intel-image-class-dataset/README.md

 # A Linear SVM Classifier Trained on Intel Image Classification Dataset

-This repository demonstrates the training of a Linear SVM Classifier on the Intel Image Classification Dataset.
+This project demonstrates the training of a Linear SVM Classifier on the Intel Image Classification Dataset.
 The classifier is trained on extracted HOG (Histogram of Oriented Gradients) features and achieves satisfactory results on training, validation, and test datasets.

 ## Table of Contents
 - [Setup](#setup)